mattmcnabb/mattmcnabb.github.io/_posts/2016-6-7-Disable-Mailboxes-for-Active-Users.md

 This one was tricky.
 Although removing the Exchange license for a user removes their access to their mailbox, the mailbox itself can still receive email messasges.
 While this is not a huge deal, I didn't want to create the false impression that a deprovisioned mailbox was still in active use, so I decided to leverage a transport rule to handle this.

 To create a transport rule that prevents sending and receving for these mailboxes, first you'll need to create a new distribution group and add your mailboxes to it.
-I called mine "DisabledMailboxes".
+I called mine "DisabledMailboxes," and hid it from the Global Address List.
 Once you've done this, create a new transport rule with the following conditions:

 1. If the message is sent to a member of the group "DisabledMailboxes@domain.onmicrosoft.com"